ouspg/CompSec/Lab1_Fuzzing/README.md

 ### Fuzz testing your own program

 In this task, you will write a small C program and fuzz test it.
 In task 1, you created a *.txt* file containing ```12 EF``` and 100 malformed samples of it.
 We will use them in this task.
 Your program must take a text file as an input and check the file for the following requirements:
-- The file contains **two and only tokens** that are separated with a space
+- The file contains **two and only two tokens** that are separated with a space
 - First token is an **integer**
 - Second token is a **string**
 - If the content of the text file is as specified above, return 1, otherwise 0